MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

-In the following, we will not make a distinction between the image :math:`x` and the list of other dynalic variables :math:`z`.
+In the following, we will not make a distinction between the image :math:`x` and the list of other dynamic variables :math:`z`.
 We will write the current state of all dynamic variables as

 .. math ::